-There is no reason to doubt that a group of high-ranking Heruls with their followers settled somewhere at the Scandinavian Peninsula around 510 AD.
-The open question is: Where, how and how many?
+A group of high-ranking Heruls with their family and supporters settled without doubt somewhere at the Scandinavian Peninsula around 510 AD.
+The open question is just: Where and how many?

-As a historian the leading expert in the Heruls, professor Andreas Schwarcz from the University of Vienna, has agreed in this final conclusion regarding Scandinavia.
-He has suggested that they were integrated in one or more Scandinavian people, but has left that question open for the archaeologists and speculation in Norse literature.
+As a historian writing several articles about the Heruls, Professor Andreas Schwarcz from the University of Vienna, has confirmed their journey to Scandinavia.
+He has suggested that they were integrated in one or more Scandinavian people, but has left that open for the archaeologists or speculation in Norse literature.
 Also the Oxford-historian Alexander Sarantis has confirmed the journey and added: “The integrated barbarians tend to be neglected barbarians”.

 How could the leading dynasty of this strong and feared people of warriors disappear in Scandinavia without a trace in archaeology or legends?
-That is one of the many neglected questions our conclusion should lead to.
+These are some of the many neglected questions our investigations will provide answers to.